writethedocs/www/docs/conf/portland/2024/news/announcing-writing-day-projects.rst

 Use OpenAPI with the Museum API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you're an API enthusiast or want to be, find Heather Cloward, she/her, and check out the `Museum API <https://www.writethedocs.org/conf/portland/2024/writing-day/#use-openapi-with-the-museum-api>`__ project.
+If you're an API enthusiast or want to be, find Heather Cloward (she/her), and check out the `Museum API <https://www.writethedocs.org/conf/portland/2024/writing-day/#use-openapi-with-the-museum-api>`__ project.
 The Museum API was built by our sponsor, Redocly, for educational purposes.

 "Our Writing Day goal is to onboard contributors and improve the Museum API definition...
 The Museum API was built specifically to teach OpenAPI concepts and to create a better developer experience.
 The more realistic and complex the Museum API is, the better it can demonstrate all that OpenAPI has to offer."